hr080100/MADS643-Week2/README.md

 3. pandas
 4. matplotlib
 5. seaborn
+6. openpyxl

 But, more can be known about all the dependencies (which are usually already present in any python environment) using this requirements.txt file.

 ### [README.md](README.md)
-This is just this readme file containing the brief but detailed description of things in this repository.
+This is just this very readme file containing the brief but detailed description of things in this repository.